nih-cfde/training-and-engagement/docs/General-Tutorials/ProtectedBranch_HowTo.md

 git checkout <name_of_new_branch>
 ```

+!!! note
-*It is critical to navigate to the directory in which you wish
+It is critical to navigate to the directory in which you wish
-to make these changes.* The first line of code creates the branch and
+to make these changes.

-the second line of code switches your current directory to the new
-branch.
-Now if you make changes to the files, the changes will appear as
-this new branch.
+The first line of code creates the branch and the second line of code switches your current directory to the new branch.
+Now if you make changes to the files, the changes will appear as this new branch.
 Please note: when you change to a new branch, nothing
 will physically change on your computer.
 But GitHub will recognize your directory as a new branch.

 Once you have made the necessary changes (or any changes at all), you